Persons who applied for asylum in Switzerland can obtain

 If a person who qualifies as a refugee under international law has no grounds to be considered a refugee under the Swiss Asylum Act, the State Secretariat for Migration (SEM) will reject the asylum application and it will issue a formal order for expulsion from Switzerland.
 Under international law, however, expulsion in this case is inadmissible since Art.
 33 (1) of the Geneva Refugee Convention establishes the «non-refoulement principle» (no expulsion if there is a risk of persecution).
 Therefore, the expulsion will be postponed and the person may temporarily be admitted into Switzerland as a refugee.
 This person will receive an F permit noting their refugee status.

 The SEM will reject the asylum application if the asylum seeker’s persecution in their country makes them ineligible for asylum and does not meet the status of a refugee under the Geneva Refugee Convention.
 However, the SEM will issue an order for temporary admission if it subsequently concludes that a return to the country of origin is unlawful, unreasonable or impossible, e.g. due to an ongoing conflict.
-The asylum seeker will receive an F permit.
+The asylum seeker will receive an F permit as a foreigner.

 Rejected asylum seekers